Dynamic resource allocation in eukaryotic Resource Balance Analysis: Introduction

 The paper is organized as follows.
 We first recall the classical RBA framework for prokaryotic cells and introduce the necessary notation.
 We then extend the model with metabolite and protein turnover impacts, and analyze the resulting mathematical properties.
 Next, we derive the RBA formulation for eukaryotic cells and discuss the impact of compartmentalization.
-Finally, we introduce a dynamic optimal control formulation, establish the Pontryagin Maximum Principle for RBA dynamics, and illustrate the theory on a minimal example highlighting the connection between dynamic allocation and steady-state growth.
-In particular, the optimal control formulation provides a dynamic interpretation of the RBA framework.
+We subsequently introduce a dynamic optimal control formulation, establish the PMP for RBA dynamics, and illustrate the theory on a minimal example highlighting the connection between dynamic allocation and steady-state growth, in particular, the optimal control formulation provides a dynamic interpretation of the RBA framework.
+Finally, we conclude with a broader discussion of the main theoretical and methodological contributions of this work, the principal modeling assumptions and limitations of the proposed framework, as well as several promising directions for future mathematical, computational, and biological developments.